LEpessoa/RITA/README.md

 # How to install locally
 Execute the deploy scripts in order as follows:
-1. Download the `target` folder from [here](https://drive.google.com/drive/folders/1YXzFSELHtAvrxN0QSF5c9BcdxdGw8MzN?usp=sharing) and place it inside the `ner_model` folder. `target` contains the trained model and was not provided inside github due to it's size.
+1. Download the `target` folder from [here](https://drive.google.com/drive/folders/1YXzFSELHtAvrxN0QSF5c9BcdxdGw8MzN?usp=sharing) and place it inside the `ner_model` folder.
+The `target` folder contains the trained model and was not provided inside github due to it's size.
 1. Execute database/deploy.sh
 2. Execute client/deploy.sh
 3. Execute backend/deploy.sh